Alexis-Grimm/Alt-Monster-Week/README.md

 - Enter "Setup" mode
 - Go to the "Game Systems" tab
 - Click "Install System"
-- In the "Filter Packages" field in the upper right, search for "Monster/Week"
+- In the "Filter Packages" field in the upper right, search for "Alt Monster/Week"
 - Click "Install" on the entry that shows up

-See https://foundryvtt.com/packages/monsterweek/ for details about the Foundry package.
+There is currently not a foundry package for this version of monster/week

 ## Overview